iamcyrilc/JHU-DataScience-Assignments/TidyData/CodeBook.md

 ### Measurements
 All columns in the dataset are preserved but they are renamed to give meaning full names.

+`subjectId` and ` activity` are imported from activity and subject dataset.

   [1] "subjectId"
   [2] "activity"
   [3] "timeBodyAccelorometer-Mean-X"